Planning a Hanoi itinerary from Singapore?

 But next time… I want to explore Ninh Binh or Sapa, and definitely with more hot stone massages.
 Hah.

-Planning your own trip?
+Planning your own Hanoi trip from Singapore?